Eager to dive into the Beat Saber virtual reality experience, but scared to choose the wrong headset?

 Do you want to destroy the competition in Beat Saber multiplayer?
 Then the Oculus Rift S is the best headset for you.

 The Rift S has excellent tracking.
-The image is sharp and clear (1280 x 1440 resolution).That’s why it’s perfect for gamers.
+The image is sharp and clear (1280 x 1440 resolution) which makes it perfect for gamers.

-Another reason the Rift S is essential for VR gaming?
+Another reason the Rift S is great for VR gaming?
 It’s comfortable to wear and you can play Beat Saber for hours.
-It feels like a very enjoyable experience.
+It makes it a much more enjoyable experience.

 The excellent tracking, light controllers, and comfortable headpiece are the reasons to get this for competitive Beat Saber.